Holusion/holusion.com/_content_dev/en/toolbox/manual-prism/index.md

 ### Start the product

 - Set up the product on a clean and stable furniture
-- Plug the product on the standard power supply issued with it
+- Plug the product on the standard power supply provided with it
 - Wait for the product to boot

 **Note** : The product may take a few seconds but it should eventually boot without having to press the power button.